-Shamim is a journalist and enrolled on the Foundation Certificate in English Literature as she craved a new challenge.
+Shamim is a journalist who enrolled on the Certificate in English Literature because she craved a new challenge.

 'Then, some years ago, I found myself searching the internet for part-time courses, and stumbled across the foundation course offered at Oxford University.
 As I looked through the course contents I realised this was exactly what I had been looking for.
 Many of the books, plays and poetry on the reading list were precisely what I wanted to study, and the times of the lectures fitted in perfectly with my job.
 I realised I could fit the course in very well around my lifestyle and that travelling to and from Oxford would also be reasonably straightforward.
 However, I was nervous because it had been such a long time since I was a student, so I told myself I would simply attend the open day, intended to explain to prospective candidates exactly what the course entailed, and just take it from there.

 'The rest, as they say is history, and I haven’t regretted my decision for one moment.
 I thoroughly enjoyed everything we studied in the first year, from Dickens to the Victorian poets to Edmund Spenser and Shakespeare.
 I knew I would most likely never have read these texts had I not enrolled on the course and they opened up a whole new world.
 However, I did find the course very challenging and there were times when I panicked about the sheer amount of work I had to get through, but during those times I simply reminded myself that this was exactly the kind of challenge I was looking for.